Exact augmented Lagrangians for constrained optimization problems in Hilbert spaces II: Applications

 Finally, applying \cite[Thm.~5.7]{Dolgopolik_ExAugmLagr} one obtains that for any sufficiently large $c$ stationary points $(u_*, \lambda_*) \in S_c(\gamma)$ of $\mathscr{L}(u, \lambda, c)$ are precisely KKT-point of the problem \eqref{prob:LinEvolEq_Equiv}.
 The convexity of this problem implies that any such $u_*$ is globally optimal, that is, the last statement of the theorem holds true. \end{proof}

-\begin{remark} Let us note that the assumption on exact controllability of system \eqref{eq:LEE_InitValProb} was used in closely related result on the exactness of penalty function for problem \eqref{prob:LinEvolEq}.
-Namely, in \cite{GugatZuazua} it was proved that for any sufficiently large $c \ge 0$ problem \eqref{prob:LinEvolEq} is equivalent to the free-endpoint penalized problem
+\begin{remark} Let us note that the assumption on the exact controllability of system \eqref{eq:LEE_InitValProb} was used in closely related results on the exactness of a nonsmooth penalty function for problem \eqref{prob:LinEvolEq}.
+Namely, in \cite{GugatZuazua} it was shown that for any sufficiently large $c \ge 0$ problem \eqref{prob:LinEvolEq} is equivalent to the free-endpoint penalized problem

 under the assumption that system \eqref{eq:LEE_InitValProb} is exactly controllable and there exists $C > 0$ such that the control from the definition of exact controllability satisfies the inequality $\| u \|_{L^2((0, T); \mathscr{U})} \le C (\| x_0 \| + \| x_T \|)$.
 In turn, in \cite{Dolgopolik_ExPenOptControl_II} it was shown the the assumption on the existence of $C$ can be dropped and, furthermore, the exact controllability assumption can be replaced with the weaker assumption on the closedness of the image of the input map $F_T$.
 Whether the closedness of the image of this map is sufficient for the global exactness of the augmented Lagrangian $\mathscr{L}(u, \lambda, c)$ is an open problem. \end{remark}